 3. Characters have integrity.

-Axel Foley (Eddie Murphy) in Beverly Hills Cop pops to mind.
+Axel Foley in Beverly Hills Cop pops to mind.
 Not a Rom-Com exactly, but at a time when movie characters had integrity that made them memorable.
-(Bonus points if Herbie Hancock’s “Axel F” is playing in your mind right now.)
+(Bonus points if Herbie Hancock’s “Axel F” is playing in your head right now.)

 Great rom-coms make us feel good.
 They aren’t melancholy, or violent, or wishy washy.
 At the end of the movie, there’s personal triumph, even if quiet triumph.
 We feel hopeful.